paradoxzss/StratagemOS/README.md

 Not much is here currently, and I am working on it actively.
 I am going to make most of the programs in bash & Rust because thats what I know.
 I also picked NixOS because I know it and it's easy to make a configuration.nix that can be used to make a custom system anywhere compared to making your own Arch linux ISO.

+As you can probably tell from the other stuff, I am new to this kind of thing, but am fimilar with Linux in general.
+I hope this can sprout into something!